ecbme6040/e6691-2022spring-assign2-SURG-an3078-bmh2168-wab2138/README.md

 #### About
 Assignment 2 for E6691 Spring 2022.
 In this assignment we attempt to detect phases of hernia surgeries through videos.

+The ./utils folder contains relevant preprocessing functions to convert videos to images, and the implementation of the Dataset classes for the training of the different models.
 #### Saved Model Weights
 * https://drive.google.com/drive/folders/1kmv8pb2Zxfp-Fe-ZMMG4lW9ZxgYFHMqo?usp=sharing